Conscription in the United States: Early Cold War and Korean War

-The policy of using the draft as a force to compel voluntary enlistment was unique in American history.
+The policy of using the draft to incentivize voluntary enlistment was unique in American history.
 Previous drafts had not aimed to encourage individuals to enlist in order to gain preferential placement or less dangerous postings.
-However, the incremental buildup of the Vietnam War without a clear threat to the country bolstered this type of focus.
+However, the incremental buildup of the Vietnam War without a clear threat to the country bolstered this focus.
 Some estimates suggest that almost one-third of all eligible men were conscripted during the period of 1965–69.
 This group represented those without exemption or resources to avoid military service.
 During the active combat phase, the possibility of avoiding combat by selecting their service and military specialty led as many as four out of 11 eligible men to enlist.
-The military relied upon this draft-induced volunteerism to make its quotas, especially the Army, which accounted for nearly 95 percent of all inductees during the Vietnam War era.
+The military relied upon draft-induced volunteerism to meet its quotas, especially for the Army, which accounted for nearly 95% of all inductees during the Vietnam War era.
 For example, defense recruiting reports show that 34% of the recruits in 1964, up to 50% in 1970, indicated that they had joined voluntarily in order to avoid placement uncertainty via the draft.
 These rates dwindled to 24% in 1972 and 15% in 1973 after the change to a lottery system.
 Accounting for other factors, it can be argued up to 60% of those who served throughout the Vietnam War era did so directly or indirectly because of the draft.

 In addition, deferments provided an incentive for men to follow pursuits considered useful to the state.
 This process, known as channeling, helped push men into educational, occupational, and family choices that they might not otherwise have pursued.
 Undergraduate degrees were valued.
 Graduate work had varying value over time, though technical and religious training received nearly constant support.
 War-industry support in the form of teaching, research, or skilled labor also received deferred or exempt status.
 Finally, married and family men were exempted because of the positive social consequences.
 This included using presidential orders to extend exemptions again to fathers and others.
 Channeling was also seen as a means of preempting the early loss of the country's "best and brightest" who had historically joined and died early in war.

 In the only extended period of military conscription of U.S. males during a major peacetime period, the draft continued on a more limited basis during the late 1950s and early 1960s.
 While a far smaller percentage of eligible males were conscripted than in war periods, draftees by law served in the Army for two years.
 Elvis Presley and Willie Mays were two of the most famous people drafted during this period.

 Public protests in the United States were few during the Korean War.
-However, the percentage of CO exemptions for inductees grew to 1.5%, compared to a rate of just 0.5% in the past two wars.
+However, the percentage of CO exemptions for inductees grew to 1.5%, compared to a rate of just .5% in the past two wars.
 The Justice Department also investigated more than 80,000 draft-evasion cases.